 Social Media Trends to Watch in 2018

 Social media can be a game of cat and mouse.
-Just when we think we have a particular demographic pegged, something new comes along and changes the game.
-Determining your purpose behind using social in your overall marketing strategy can come down to a couple of questions.
+Just when we think we have a particular platform and demographic pegged, something new comes along and changes the game.
+Using social in your overall marketing strategy can come down to a couple of questions.

 To determine the best use of your time and effort, think of each platform as a tool for a job.
 If you are building a shed, you may have a tough time if you don’t have a hammer.
 In the same way, we want to reach our audience proactively and organically where they are, on a day-to-day basis.